-The Research and Curriculum Unit of Mississippi State University will provide the Mississippi State Board for Community and Junior Colleges a list of all secondary Career and Technical students scoring at or above the 80 percent for the articulated programs.
+The Research and Curriculum Unit of Mississippi State University will provide the Mississippi Community Colleges Board (MCCB) a list of all secondary Career and Technical students scoring at or above the 80 percent for the articulated programs.

-The Mississippi State Board for Community and Junior Colleges will forward the list of students eligible for articulated credit to the College.
+The Mississippi Community Colleges Board (MCCB) will forward the list of students eligible for articulated credit to the College.